Best DIY Headlight Restoration Kit for Crystal Clear Lights

 Instructions

-- Tape off the headlights using painter’s tape.
+- Tape off the both lights using painter's tape.

 - Put the foam velcro buffing pad from the kit in the drill, then place the 500-grit sanding disc on the pad.

-- Spray water on the headlight and on the sanding disc.
+- Then spray water on the headlight and on your sanding disc.
+This will keep everything lubricated so it can flow and prevent scratching.

 - Make three or four complete passes with your drill and sanding pad, adding water as needed.

-- Spray water on the light and wipe off with a clean rag.
+- Spray water on the light and wipe off with a clean rag and this is how the headlight will appear.
+It will look worse before it gets better!

 - Use the 2500 grit wet sanding paper – spray water on the headlight and directly on the sandpaper, then start sanding the light by hand.
 Use circular motion.

-- When finished hand sanding, wipe the light dry.
+- When finished hand sanding, wipe the light dry and you will see that you are getting closer to the desired effect.

 - Add on the 3M 3000 grit Trizact foam sanding disc.
 Use this disc as you did the other discs: keep the surface wet as you make 3 to 5 passes over the headlight.